 Ann, who has lived in Southampton for the majority of her life, joined the Rona Sailing Project in 1998 part time as the Project Secretary.
-Before then she had worked at a commercial sailing school before taking a sabbatical to raise her family.
+Before then she had worked at a commercial sailing school and then taken a sabbatical to raise her family.

-As her role has grown alongside the Project she became full time in 2003.
-During her time with the Project she has seen many changes and improvements including the inclusion of females.
-She has also taken up the opportunity to sail on a few trips in the position of supernumerary.
+As her role has grown alongside the Project, Ann became full time in 2003.
+During her time with the Project she has seen many changes and improvements, including the inclusion of females.
+She has also taken up the opportunity to sail on a few trips in the position of Supernumerary.

-Outside the Project Ann is involved with raising awareness and funds for Group B Strep Support, a cause close to her heart.
+Outside the Project, Ann is involved with raising awareness and funds for Group B Strep Support, a cause close to her heart.

-Mark, who lives in Gosport with his family joined the Project in 2002.
-Mark is a professional shipwright who overseas the integrity of the four sailing vessels in the RSP fleet.
+Mark, who lives in Gosport with his family, joined the Project in 2002.
+Mark is a professional shipwright who oversees the integrity of the four sailing vessels in the RSP fleet.
 Mark played a very key role in the build of Merrilyn by the RSP from 2006 to 2008.
 Before joining the Project, Mark was a shipwright at Camper and Nicholson, where he worked on new builds and refit of super yachts.

 Jason has, on occasion, sailed as a Watch Officer in the RSP.
 Outside of the Project Jason has a passion for steam engines and motorbikes.